ErikEJ/erikej.github.io/_posts/2024-08-05-powertools-dab.md

 dab start
 ```

-Finally, navigate to `http://localhost:5000/swagger` to interact with the API via Swagger UI.
+Finally, navigate to `http://localhost:5000/swagger` to interact with the REST API via Swagger UI.
+The app also exposes a GraphQL endpoint, read more in [the documentation](https://learn.microsoft.com/azure/data-api-builder/graphql).

 ![]({{ site.url }}/assets/dab5.png)

-Have a look at the [deployment guide](https://learn.microsoft.com/azure/data-api-builder/deployment/) for advice on how to deploy the Data API container with your configuration.
+Have a look at the [deployment guide](https://learn.microsoft.com/azure/data-api-builder/deployment/) for advice on how to deploy the Data API Builder container with your configuration.

 ## Plans for this feature

 This EF Core Power Tools feature is currently in preview.
-One of the goals of the preview is to determine what additional features and options are needed to avoid having to hand-edit the generated `dab.config.cmd` file, so it can be re-generated if the source schema changes.
+One of the goals of the preview is to determine what additional features and options are needed to avoid having to hand-edit the generated `dab-build.cmd` file, so it can be re-generated if the source schema changes.

 So please, try out the preview and submit your feedback and bug reports on [GitHub](https://github.com/ErikEJ/EFCorePowerTools/issues).